Dick Crealy: Tennis career

 Crealy was born in Sydney in 1944.
-In 1968 he achieved his first Grand Slam title at the Australian Open with his fellow countryman and team mate Allan Stone in doubles.
+In 1968 he achieved his first Grand Slam title at the Australian Open with his fellow countryman and teammate Allan Stone in doubles.
 He also won the mixed doubles with Billie Jean King.
 At the 1970 Australian Open Crealy beat Stan Smith in straight sets by "matching Smith's serving and volleying power at every turn".
 He lost the final to Arthur Ashe in straight sets, played in a light drizzle, making the grass surface slippery.

 Crealy won the Men's Doubles at the 1974 French Open with Onny Parun over Stan Smith and Bob Lutz.
 In 1970, Crealy had his most successful season, reaching No. 5 on the Grand Prix rankings.
 In this year, he reached the singles final at the Australian Open, where he lost to American player Arthur Ashe, as well as the quarter-finals of the French Open.
 He also won the Swedish Open in Båstad and represented Australia in the Davis Cup with a 4–2 singles record and 2–0 doubles record.
 In 1974, he won another Grand Slam Title in doubles, combining with New Zealander Onny Parun in the French Open.

 Crealy retired from the ATP Tour in 1978, but continued having success for many years on the Veteran's Tour, playing in many of the "Legends" tournaments at the Australian Open.
 He also still plays Pro-Ams, often supporting The Starlight Foundation in its annual tournament in Sydney.

 Dick Crealy is a Life Member of the Australian Davis Cup Foundation.